gustavolemesleitebarbosa/pictionary/README.md

    - Enter a room code to join an existing room or create a new one
    - To join a created game just enter your username and past th room code from the existing room

-   Copy the room id from the server running ROOMI0049Y in this case:
+   For joining an existing game: Copy the room id from the server running ROOMI0049Y in this case:

    ![Room](room.png)

    and paste it in the room code (don't forget to add your player name).